What you should know

 Bringing People Together

-Dominion Energy enables numerous Employee Resource Groups that bring together employees with shared backgrounds, interests or perspectives to create a sense of community and “make a small place out of a big place.”
-The resource groups – for women, African-Americans, Latinos, LGBTQIA employees, veterans and young professionals — focus on community outreach, recruitment, networking, professional development, education, the exchange of ideas and support.
+Dominion Energy’s ERGs bring together employees with shared backgrounds, interests or perspectives to create a sense of community.
+In 2018, we had six ERGs for women, African-Americans, Latinos, LGBTQIA employees, veterans and young professionals.
+Every ERG is open to all employees.
+The groups focus on community outreach, recruitment, networking, professional development, education, the exchange of ideas and support.
 They also improve employee engagement and raise awareness of potential barriers to creating a diverse workplace.

 The Executive Diversity Council is a management committee whose members represent each business unit and are appointed by the CEO of Dominion Energy.
 It designs and oversees the company’s diversity and inclusion strategy, and monitors corporate performance against marketplace benchmarks and best practices.

-In addition to the Executive Diversity Council, each of Dominion Energy’s business units established its own diversity council.
-While each business-unit council has its own approach, they all share a mission to ensure consistency and align with the corporate diversity and inclusion strategy.
+In addition to the Executive Diversity Council, each of Dominion Energy’s business units has established its own diversity council.
+While each business-unit council takes its own approach, they all share a mission to ensure consistency and align with the corporate diversity and inclusion strategy.

 To further demonstrate and reinforce our commitment to diversity and inclusion, Tom Farrell, chairman, president and chief executive officer, is one of 400 CEOs of the world’s leading companies to join the CEO Action for Diversity & Inclusion Initiative.
 Dominion Energy also is a signatory to the Edison Electric Institute’s (EEI) Diversity and Inclusion Commitment, which seeks to improve the industry’s diverse representation.

 While the company is proud of its work in this area, we are eager to do more.
 For instance, our ERGs can be a rich source of employment referrals, but we have not yet tapped the full potential of such connections.